 Before you begin to set up your business you need to decide what your business will be all about.
 Key things to think about include:

-How you’d like to set up – as a sole trade or as a limited company?
+- How you’d like to set up – as a sole trader or as a limited company?

 Before you go any further market research is essential, telling you whether your business idea is viable and whether you can make it a success.
 You can carry this out yourself, setting up focus groups and surveys, as well as by analysing data online or you can pay professionals to do this for you.
 Things to think about include: